Free Delivery Over £25 - Shop Now!

 1. Quiet Fidgets

-Best for: Open offices, video calls, meetings
+Best for: Open offices, video calls, meetings, hot-desks

 3. Shapeshifters

-Best for: Brainstorming, creative blocks
+Best for: Brainstorming, creative blocks, transition moments between meetings

 4. Spinners